-There were 14,400 forensic science technicians in 2014, and employment is projected to grow a whopping 27 percent from 2014 to 2024.
+There were 15,400 forensic science technicians in 2016, and employment is projected to grow a whopping 17 percent through 2026.
 They work in police departments, crime labs, morgues and medical examiners’ offices.

 Forensics experts may have their own private practices, or they may work primarily in police departments or within the legal system.

 Job growth for computer programmers should be low the same time period, but as computer crime (unfortunately) continues to grow, there should be job opportunities in computer forensics in both the legal system, and in corporations large and small for the foreseeable future.

 The forensics degree you pursue depends on your specific career goals.

 - If you want to be a forensic science technician, you’ll need at least a bachelor’s degree in one of the natural sciences, like chemistry or biology.

 - If you’re thinking of forensic psychology, you’ll need a doctoral degree in psychology.